Artses/Artses/README.md

 # Hello, I'm Arthur 👋

 🚀 DevOps enginner.
-Passionate about cloud computing, automation, and infrastructure.
+Passionate about cloud computing.

-📚 Currently studying and building projects with:
-- AWS & Azure
-- Terraform & Ansible
-- Docker & Kubernetes
-- Linux & Networking
-- CI/CD
-- Python & Bash

 🎯 Always looking to learn new technologies and improve my skills in DevOps, Cloud, and Platform Engineering.